fkabell3/archdesktop/README.md

 # archdesktop

 Arch Linux installation script with many suckless.org utilities.
-This setup tries to utilize simple tools and scripts in leiu of more complicated alternatives.
+This setup tries to utilize simple tools and scripts in lieu of more complicated alternatives.
 For instance,<br>

 * RSS/YouTube subscriptions are handled with sfeedrc
 * Password management is dealt with files, directories, and xclip